St. Augustine

 Raleigh St.

-Augustine grass is a cold-hardy St. Augustine grass cultivar first discovered
+which is a cold-hardy St. Augustine grass cultivar, was first discovered

 on a lawn in Raleigh North Carolina and released to the public by